FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/css_cluster_v1.md

   VPC ID, which is used for configuring cluster network.
 Changing this parameter will create a new resource.

 * `subnet_id` -(Required)
-  Subnet ID.
+  The ID of the VPC Subnet.
 All instances in a cluster must have the same subnet which should be configured with a **DNS address**.
 Changing this parameter will create a new resource.

 * `security_group_id` - (Required)
   Security group ID.
 All instances in a cluster must have the same security group.